verbio-technologies/python-verbio-speech-center/README.md

 ## Requirements

 ### Starting requirements
-Currently, we support Python 3.6+.
+Currently, we support Python 3.6+, you also will need protobuf package to 3.20.x or lower or set PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python (but this will use pure-Python parsing and will be much slower).

 Before to start you will need:

-Before you start you will need:
 1. Dashboard user account (provided to you by Verbio Technologies), please contact our sales team at info@verbio.com to get one.
 2. Speech center CSR endpoint, or Speech center TTS endpoint
 3. Speech Center proto files (provided under proto directory)